wsharpe41/wsharpe41.github.io/_projects/pm_dash.md

 category: work
 ---

 This project is a simple dashboard which shows various state and US national climate goals and compares them to reality.
 It is a work in progress and will be updated as new data becomes available.
 This was developed in Python primarily using Dash, Plotly, and Flask.
+A live version of the dashboard can be spun up using the associated GitHub repo here: https://github.com/wsharpe41/climate-legislation-viz.
+I also used this data for the capstone project of the Google Data Analytics course in the form of a notebook.
+This version has increased analysis and can be found here: https://www.kaggle.com/code/willsharpe/us-ghg-breakdown-capstone .
 <br>
 <h3>National Data</h3>
 <div class="row">